10 Best Foods for Headaches, Backed by Science

 She looked at me blankly.
 It was in that moment that I realized most people didn't know much about Mother Nature's headache remedies.
 And even fewer folks know that certain foods can even prevent headaches from coming on—and that the wrong ones can make the throbbing worse.
 Here, we take a look at foods that fall into each of these categories.
 After you've skimmed through this list, bookmark this page so that you'll be armed with the information you need if you're stuck with a debilitating headache.

 Another tip if you're regularly plagued with pain: Keep a headache journal.
 Although there are a few classic foods that trigger and soothe headaches, everybody responds differently to diet-based remedies.
 If you write down what you've eaten both before and after your headache comes on, it can help you understand what could be triggering them and which remedies work best for you.
-For even more health hacks, check out these 60 Ways to Be Healthier in 60 Seconds or Less!
+For even more health facts, check out What Happens to Your Body When You Drink a Smoothie Every Day.

-Strange, but true: Dry mouth = debilitating headache.
+Strange, but true: Dry mouth = a debilitating headache.
 Yes, that's right, one of the primary causes of headaches is dehydration.
-And oftentimes, when you're body is in need of water, it's also in need of electrolytes like potassium.
+And oftentimes, when your body is in need of water, it's also in need of electrolytes like potassium.
 Once you feed your body the nutrients it needs, the pain will likely subside.
 So next time you feel a headache coming on, bake a russet potato and enjoy it skin and all!
 One large tater packs more than three times the amount of potassium as a banana (which is often thought of as the most potent source).
 And since a potato is about 75 percent water, so it's uber hydrating, too!

 Made up of 97 percent water, the mighty cucumber is another vegetable that can help you stay hydrated and headache-free.
 Slice some up and enjoy it with hummus or combine the veggie with some tomatoes, red onion, olive oil, red wine vinegar, oregano, and black pepper for a simple summer salad.
-For more summer salad recipes you're sure to love, check out these 30 Salad Recipes for Weight Loss.
+For more summer salad recipes you're sure to love, check out these salad recipes for weight loss.